88-degrees/Book-of-Changes/e4b9beqian.md

 > Matching Line 6 in Adjacent Hexagram: [**䷁**](e59da4kun.md#2.6)

-7.(The lines of this hexagram are all strong and undivided, as appears from) the use of the number `NINE`.
+7.<a id="1.7"/> (The lines of this hexagram are all strong and undivided, as appears from) the use of the number `NINE`.
 If the host of dragons (thus) appearing were to divest themselves of their heads, there would be good fortune.

 > **䷀** changing to [**䷁**](e59da4kun.md)